Honda VFR400

-The Honda VFR400 series of motorcycles were a related series of 399 cc V4-engined motorcycles, which were essentially scaled-down versions of the larger VFR race models of the day.
-They were mainly developed for, and sold in, the Japanese domestic market, in part due to the tougher motorcycle drivers' license restrictions in Japan at the time for bike exceeding 400 cc.
+The Honda VFR400 series of motorcycles were a related series of 399cc V4 motorcycles, which were essentially scaled-down versions of the larger VFR race models of the day.
+They were mainly developed for, and sold in, the Japanese domestic market, in part due to the tougher motorcycle drivers' license restrictions in Japan at the time for motorcycles with displacement exceeding 400cc.

 Outside Japan, the VFR400R (NC30) was officially imported to the United Kingdom for four years, but with a price tag of £5899 (similar to that of the 1000 cc bikes of the time and actually more than Honda's own VFR750F), failed to sell well.
-This model was also officially imported (in very limited numbers) and sold in Austria, France and Germany for a few years.
+It was also officially imported (in very limited numbers) and sold in Austria, France and Germany for a few years.

-Although mainly produced for the Japanese domestic market, VFR400s have been popular as grey imports in other markets (especially so for the NC30 in the United Kingdom, and also for racing purposes in the United States) in the "mini" superbike segment.
+Although mainly produced for the Japanese domestic market, VFR400s have been popular as grey imports in other regions (especially so for the NC30 in the United Kingdom, and also for racing purposes in the United States) in the "mini" superbike segment.

 VFR400 engines produce a noticeable whine when the engine is running, due to the cams being driven by straight cut gears, rather than chains or belts.

 Model history

 The first generation of VFR400 was the 1986–1987 NC21, which had replaced the VF400F when the Honda VF series was phased out (mainly due to reliability issues with the head and cam chain).

 This model came in 4 designations, "R", "Z", "K" and a police version with the "P" designation.
-The "R" model (VFR400R) being the most common.
-Between the designations multiple colour schemes were also available.
+The "R" model (VFR400R) was the most common.
+Multiple colour schemes were also available for each.
 The "R" had a full fairing and single headlight.
-The "Z" model was semi fared (side fairings and belly pan) and had 2 round headlights.
+The "Z" model was semi faired (side fairings and belly pan) and had 2 round headlights.
 The "K" and "P" both had a single round headlight and bar risers to give a more upright riding position.

-All designations had a single piece seat for rider and pillion, 3 spoke cast wheels, an aluminum frame with steel rear subframe, and a conventional dual-sided aluminum swing arm with single shock.
-The clutch was hydraulically actuated and the front left fork featured Hondas TRAC (Torque Reactive Anti-dive Circuit) system with adjustable dampening on the right fork.
+All had a single piece seat for rider and pillion, 3 spoke cast wheels (16" front and 18" rear), an aluminum frame with steel rear subframe, and a conventional dual-sided aluminum swing arm with single shock.
+The clutch was hydraulically actuated and the front left fork featured Hondas TRAC (Torque Reactive Anti-dive Circuit) system with adjustable damping on the right fork.
 This had 4 stage adjustment on the bottom of the fork.
 Both forks featured air assist.
 The engine was a 180° degree crank firing version, and had a rpm redline of 13000rpm on the "R" and "Z", the "K" and "P" had a redline of 14000rpm.
 A small number of NC21s (VFR400R) were imported new into New Zealand in 1987.